Contact us for full library access on: 0330 0020 227 or click here

 The improved version of Kia's Stonic offers small SUV buyers yet another tempting choice.
 Jonathan Crouch takes a look.

-Kia continues to build its share of the market for small Juke-style compact Crossover SUVs with this car, the Stonic.
-This revised model showcases the brand's fresh, more charismatic styling approach and offers buyers a highly personalisable choice in this growing segment.
+Kia continues to build its share of the market for small compact Crossover SUVs with this car, the Stonic.
+This revised model showcases the brand's fresh, more charismatic styling approach and offers buyers an affordable but still quite trendy-looking choice in this growing segment.

 To see the full road test text contact us on 0330 0020 227